RetroPie/RetroPie-Docs/docs/Amiga.md

 Alternatively, a native BASH script to perform the same steps directly on the RetroPie machine can be found here: https://github.com/Douggernaut/RetroPieAssistant/tree/master/Amiga

+## Tips and troubleshooting

+- Stuttering?
+Amiga systems/games are PAL (50Hz), but modern TVs typically default to a 60Hz mode when connected to a Raspberry Pi.
+Enter the RunCommand menu for your Amiga emulator, and select a valid mode that uses a 50Hz refresh rate in order to match the original PAL rate, and thus, eliminate stuttering.

+- Some games work better with the '512Kb Chip' + '512Kb Slow' memory configuration rather than the default A500 '1MB Chip'.
+If your game crashes or fails to load, change the memory settings in the 'CPU RAM' tab of the UAE4ALL2 GUI.

+- Some games do not work properly if more than one floppy drive is in use.
+If your game crashes or fails to load try to use just DF0 (change disc image during game if required) and not use DF1, DF2 and DF3.

+- For Raspberry Pi 1 users - make sure you overclock your device.
+Amiga emulation works much faster when overclocked to maximum.
+Without overclocking some games do not run at full speed.